SER-3604/saadat.xyz/README.md

 too much setup (for a simple, static website).

-I would like a templating engine that's similar to a C compiler: a program that runs without any other dependencies and 'makes' my what I want it to 'make' (in this case HTML files out of template files).
+I would like a templating engine that's similar to a C compiler: a program that runs without any other dependencies and compiles template files into plain HTML.

 That doesn't exist, so I decided to stick with just plain HTML files.